yuezheng2006/qwerty-learner/docs/README_EN.md

 ## ☕️ Buy Me A Coffee

-Currently, QWERTY Learner is mainly maintained by three people in their spare time.
+Currently, Keyboard English is mainly maintained by three people in their spare time.
 In the future, we hope to purchase a separate domain and host an backend server for data synchronization.
-Therefore, if you like QWERTY Learner, please consider donation.
-This will definitely motivate us on the way of making QWERTY Learner better!
+Therefore, if you like Keyboard English, please consider donation.
+This will definitely motivate us on the way of making Keyboard English better!

 <img src="https://github.com/Kaiyiwing/qwerty-learner/blob/master/docs/alipay.png" width="200px"/>